Consumer Medicine Information

 If your doctor tells you to stop taking Predsolone, or you find that the expiry date has passed, ask your pharmacist what to do with any tablets you may have left over.

 Predsolone 1 mg tablets are white, scored, round and flat.
-They are marked with "PL/1" on one side.
-Available in bottles of 100 tablets.
+They are marked with "PL/1" on one side and plain on the other.
+Available in HDPE bottles of 100 tablets.

 Each tablet contains 1 mg of prednisolone.